-How to Make a Bow for All Your Wedding Needs
+How to Make a Bow for Wedding Gifts Using Ribbon or Paper

 How to Make a Bow Out of Ribbon

 2. Make two loops (or bunny ears) with your ribbon.
-Adjust the loops to be the size you want the loops of your bow to be.
+Adjust the loops to be the size you want your final bow loops to look like.
 Make sure your tails are fairly even too.

 3. Fold the left loop over the right loop and bring it around and back through the center hole.

 4. Pull tight to create a knot.
-Tug on the loops and tails to finesse your bow, and remember: No one gets a perfect bow on the first try.
+Tug on the loops and tails to finesse your bow.
+Remember: It's okay if you don't get a perfect bow on the first try.

 How to Make a Bow Out of Wired Ribbon